bdusell/jitsu/README.md

 * Wrapper classes `phrame\XArray`, `phrame\XString`, and `phrame\XRegex`
   provide a rich, object-oriented interface to their built-in PHP counterparts
-* The trait `phrame\Singleton` makes it easy to define singleton classes, in case auto-loading some object would make your life easier.
+* The trait `phrame\Singleton` makes it easy to define singleton classes, in case auto-loading some instance would make your life easier.
 * `phrame\RequestUtil` and `phrame\ResponseUtil` unify PHP's various methods
   for accessing data from the current HTTP request and building the HTTP response, respectively
 * `phrame\sql\Database` and `phrame\sql\Statement` are useful wrappers around
   PHP's PDO library, offering iterator syntax for SQL query results and greatly simplified parameter binding
-* `phrame\sql\Ast` provides a SQL syntax abstraction layer
+* `phrame\sql\Ast` provides a SQL syntax abstraction layer, allowing you to switch freely between different SQL dialects like SQLite and MySQL

 Refer to the inline documentation for details.
 The library code is found under `lib/`.
 All classes under the `phrame` namespace are found under `lib/classes`.